Cloudmash333/simple_mcp/README.md

 # simple_mcp
-A simple mcp server which performs addition operation 📦 Project Setup Instructions
+A simple mcp server which performs addition operation.

+Project Setup Instructions
 Follow the steps below to set up and run this project on your local machine:

 1. Clone the repository